-This is the fourth year I’ve reviewed which podcasts I listen to, how I listen to them, and when I listen to them.
+This is the sixth year I’ve reviewed which podcasts I listen to, how I listen to them, and when I listen to them.
 Part of it’s my own curiosity at how my podcast habits change.
 I’m also curious what others think about the same podcasts and which podcasts come and go.
-Here are my previous years’ entries:

 I listen to my podcasts in Overcast.
 I prefer Overcast because the app deletes podcasts I’ve listened to, plus it has a smart speed feature which will speed up if it hears dead air.
 Generally, I listen to my podcasts at 2X speed.